 This is why hormone levels are extremely important for everyone, whether you are an adolescent going through puberty or you’re an adult approaching menopause.
 Hormones are there with us every step of the way.

-The main idea behind HRT, whether you are looking into bio-identical hormones or synthetic hormones, is to help correct imbalances that can be causing problems in your day-to-day life.
+The main idea behind HRT, whether you are looking into bio-identical or synthetic hormones, is to help correct excess or deficiency of sex hormones that can be causing unwanted symptoms in your day-to-day life.

-In addition to helping already existing concerns with imbalance, HRT has also been known to help on a preventative level.
+In addition to resolving unwanted symptoms, HRT has also been known to help on a preventative level.
 Testosterone replacement therapy can decrease the risk of diabetes, Alzheimers, erectile dysfunction, cardiovascular disease, obesity and high cholesterol while balancing women’s progesterone to estradiol and estrogen ratio can decrease the risk of breast cancer, stroke, cardiovascular disease, anxiety and insomnia.

 Are You a Good Candidate?

-While HRT is a fantastic treatment area that has helped many individuals, it’s always important to know whether you are a good candidate before seriously looking into a new medical option.
+While HRT is a fantastic natural treatment that helps many individuals, it’s always important to know whether you are a good candidate before seriously looking into a new medical option.

 You should also be cautious if you have or have had: